Airport SMS vs Airline SMS Implementations

 In the nitty-gritty details of Airport SMS, there will be a couple of thematic differences in the tools used.
 Let’s look at a couple.
 The first difference you would expect to see between both SMS would be the utilization of operation-specify tools such as:

 Hopefully it’s fairly clear why the above aviation SMS tools would be different for airlines' and airports' SMS.
 Airports have little need for tools like FRAT or Pilot Duty.
-Regulations for airports and airlines are obviously different, and thus both Policies and Procedures and KPIs will reflect those operational differences as well.
+Regulations for airports and airlines are obviously different.
+Thus both Policies and Procedures and KPIs will reflect those operational differences as well.
 Moreover, specific Risk Analysis Charts should be the same with both airlines and airports, but some charts will ideally reflect safety data that is specific to airports or airlines.

 I can’t stress this enough, though, that the above differences are superficial, as they are still guided by the same underlying SMS goals, SMS risk management processes, and – perhaps most to the point: aviation SMS structure.